-System developments are being made to improve the declaration process and ensure that the Bailiwick can continue to comply with import measures (UK or EU, whichever the case may be); this work will be completed regardless of the outcome of Brexit.
-To ensure that measures are correctly applied, no goods will be released from customs control until an import declaration has been submitted and the goods are released.
+System developments have been made to improve the declaration process and ensure that the Bailiwick can continue to comply with import measures (UK or EU, whichever the case may be); this work has now been completed and will remain in place regardless of the outcome of Brexit.
+To ensure that measures are correctly applied, no goods will be released from customs control until an import declaration has been submitted and the goods are cleared by a customs officer.
 Duty deferment will remain, but only once declarations have been submitted, i.e. goods cannot be released prior to an import declaration being submitted.
 Importers will have the opportunity to 'pre-lodge' import declarations ahead of the goods arriving to enable the immediate release of goods on arrival that are not subject to customs measures.
 See section below - "Changes to GEMS" for further information.